World champion Springboks withdraw from Rugby Championship - WHIZ News

 At most, players would have had three domestic games before the team’s scheduled departure for Australia and, for most, two of those would have been informal or exhibition matches.

 The Springboks’ withdrawal will cut the Rugby Championship from 12 to six matches, which still will go ahead over a six-week period with each team having at least two byes.
-It will also likely hit broadcasting revenue from the tournament, which will be shared among the three competing teams.
+The re-branded Tri-Nations tournament will also likely hit broadcasting revenue, which will be shared among the three competing teams.

 The Argentina squad is already in Australia preparing for the tournament, its preparation at home set back by a COVID-19 outbreak which affected at least 10 players and the head coach.
 The Pumas will also be short of match play when they face their opening test and are attempting to arrange warm-up matches against local teams.